FACULTY & STAFF

 Dr. Teresa Ryan

 Research Fellow at UBC Forestry

 Dr. Teresa Ryan Sm’hayetsk Teresa Ryan, PhD, is a Research Fellow at UBC Forestry.
 She has pursued her academic and professional careers while maintaining the practices, principles and values of her Tsm’syen (Tsimshian) culture.
-Her research interests are aligned with Ancestral Knowledge systems and restoring Aboriginal management of natural resources.
-Her PhD dissertation demonstrates the collateral loss of Aboriginal stewardship over heterogeneous mosaic landscapes and the self-imposed opportunity costs created by colonial states.
+Her research interests are aligned with Ancestral Knowledge systems and restoring Indigenous management of natural resources.
+Her PhD dissertation demonstrates the collateral loss of Indigenous stewardship over heterogeneous mosaic landscapes and the self-imposed opportunity costs created by colonial states.
 For more information about Dr. Ryan’s work, please see her TEDxBerekely talk: https://www.youtube.com/watch?v=apV0M55uF3Y

 Lands Coordinator, Xatsull First Nation Natural Resources Department